 All students in the Ph.D. program are required to have a major professor/advisor through the duration of their studies.
 Typically a permanent advisor is found by the end of one’s first semester.

-All students are required to conduct a progress report meeting with their thesis committee each year after passing the preliminary exam.
-The progress meeting must be scheduled by mid-May and completed by the end of August of each consecutive academic year.
-For details on the progress report, see the PSD Student Handbook.
-For details on the composition requirements of the Ph.D. thesis committee, see Thesis Committee in the PSD Student Handbook.
+All students are required to conduct an annual progress meeting with their thesis committee each year.
+The meeting should be completed by the end of August of each consecutive academic year.
+In years where the preliminary exam or the Ph.D. thesis defense are scheduled, these events may substitute for the annual progress meeting.
+For details on the annual progress report, see the PSD Student Handbook.
+For details on the composition requirements of the Ph.D. preliminary exam/thesis committee, see Thesis Committee in the PSD Student Handbook.

 It is expected that Ph.D. major course requirements will be completed by the end of year two in the program.

-A candidate for a doctoral degree who fails to take the final oral examination and deposit the dissertation within five years after passing the preliminary examination may by require to take another preliminary examination and to be admitted to candidacy a second time.
+A candidate for a doctoral degree who fails to take the final oral examination and deposit the dissertation within five years after passing the preliminary examination may be required to take another preliminary examination and to be admitted to candidacy a second time.